 Each day's reading is meant to provide you with a closed universe of research for that class session, although you are welcome to read more widely or bring your real world experiences and knowledge to bear.
 At the start of each class, we will discuss the reading materials and any written samples provided for the first hour of the class session.
 Next, we will review that day's writing prompt, and you will compose your first draft.
 Note that it is your responsibility to take notes on the in-class assignments, which will be delivered orally.
 I will read to you any additional relevant facts and give more detail on the document or documents you will be drafting.
-You will need to take notes on the assignment and ask useful follow-up questions, because you will not be able to confirm or correct any errors after the assignment is given out over the class Zoom.
+You will need to take notes on the assignment and ask Professor(s): Wendy Everette | Final Exam: N/A useful follow-up questions, because you will not be able to confirm or correct any errors after the assignment is given out over the class Zoom.
 On most nights, we will take time during the class to compose an initial draft and submit it via email, followed by reviewing a few samples.
 You should turn on track changes on your document, and begin making edits as we review the samples.
 You will then submit your updated version, with track changes enabled, an hour after class ends that night.
 You are welcome to prepare in advance by creating rough drafts or outlines before class begins- as you'll find out soon if you haven't yet, preparation can be critical to success as an attorney, and if you have time to set yourself up for success, use it!

-Preparing for Class

-You should have Microsoft Word available during class for our in class writing assignments, and Word or some other way to capture in text our nightly writing assignment.
+Preparing for Class You should have Microsoft Word available during class for our in class writing assignments, and Word or some other way to capture in text our nightly writing assignment.
 Please also bring your brain (or what you have remaining in the evening!), your curiosity and questions, and your thoughts on our legal topic.
 Your dogs, kittens, and young children are not required but are welcome to drop by.
 We are a pet and child friendly class; if your pet appears on camera please introduce us to them!
 We would also love to say hello to any children, although we understand some are shy.

-Breaks and General Class Plan

-We may stray a bit from this at times, but in general, our class plan will be as follows (times in Eastern Time Zone):

-6:05 PM - 6:55 PM: class discussion of the evening's topic

-6:55 PM: class assignment is given

-7:00 PM - 8:00 PM: cameras off, write your first draft, submit by email to weverett@gmu.edu by 8:00 PM

-8:00 PM - 8:55 PM: Sample review and discussion; begin edits on your writing

-10:00 PM: Your final draft, with track changes turned on, will be due at this point.
-If you need an extension due to internships, family emergencies, etc, please reach out as soon as possible for alternate arrangements.

-Syllabus

-Session 1: Wednesday January 5, 6:05 - 9:00 PM EST via Zoom Writing advisory Emails & HIPAA

-In our first class, we'll explore the idea of providing legal advice to non-lawyers, writing clearly and succinctly, and how to make sure that your colleagues and clients understand the advice you're offering.
+COURSE SCHEDULE & ASSIGNMENTS Session 1: Monday January 6, 6:00 - 9:00 PM EST via Zoom Writing Advisory Emails In our first class, we'll explore the idea of providing legal advice to non-lawyers, writing clearly and succinctly, and how to make sure that your colleagues and clients understand the advice you're offering.
+In class assignment:

-We will also explore the Health Insurance Portability and Accountability Act ("HIPAA"), which is a regulation that covers the privacy of medical information.
-For our class session, you should read the HHS's summaries of the Security Rule and Privacy Rule (links below), and then review the Breach Notification Guidance, which our assignment will be based on.

 Your assignment will be to send a succinct email to a non-lawyer business colleague answering their legal question in a short email.
 You will find out the specific legal question in class, but it will be fully answerable using the information in the web pages linked below.
 Your focus will be on composing an email to a colleague who is not a lawyer, who has asked you to share your legal expertise on a topic.
+Pre-class Reading: